OpenStackweb/osf-website/src/pages/membership/companies.md

       community
     url: /join/
   subTitle: The Open Infrastructure Foundation would not exist without the support
-    of the Platinum, Gold, and Corporate Members listed below.
+    of the Platinum, Gold, and Silver Members listed below.
   title: Companies Supporting The Open Infrastructure Foundation
 companies:
   - companyList: